Chip: Did you get the model?

 As a result of this trope, characters who have generic-looking vans and caravans often have jokes where they're Mistaken for Pedophile.

 Super-Trope to Bad Humor Truck (for ice cream trucks specifically).
-Compare Van in Black, for when the van is merely suspicious.
+Compare Sinister Car and Van in Black, for when the van is merely suspicious.
 Can overlap with Vehicular Kidnapping, though the latter is often played for suspense rather than horror.
 Or, if the kidnapper has a car instead of a van, see Punk in the Trunk.

-- In How To Break A Family, 4-year old D.W. was lured into an unmarked van by a stranger using sweets.
+- In How to Break a Family, 4-year old D.W. was lured into an unmarked van by a stranger using sweets.
 She was kidnapped and remained missing for over a decade.

 - In the Jem fic Our Time Is Now, Jerrica is kidnapped and placed in an unmarked black van.

 - Parodied twice in Empathy.
 When the group asks Riley, and at a later point Tip, to get in Wasabi's van, the girl in question makes a joke about how it looks like they're being kidnapped.
 Both times, Wasabi is aggravated by the joke.